huaminghuangtw/Evergreen-Notes/Permanent-Notes/Problem Solving.md

 > Writing by hand is thinking on paper.
 > Thoughts grow into words, sentences and pictures.
 > Memories become stories.
 Ideas are transformed into projects.
 Notes inspire insight.
 We write and understand, learn, see and think - with the hand.

+---

+Most problems are more complex than they seem, but most solutions should be simpler than they are.